 cov(y10, y5) 0.108

-Simulation Study
+Simulation Study to Evaluate Posterior Probability

 In this simulation study, we evaluated the estimated probabilities against the sampling distribution of the parameters.
 To do so, we generated 10,000 datasets from the population model, fit the population model to each, and extracted the sampling distribution of the model parameters.
 We compared the sampling distribution to the approximated empirical sampling distributions used to compute the approximating probabilities shown in Table 1.
 We focused on the two residual covariances from the model in Figure 1, because these two parameters are likely to be initially omitted from a model specification.